Lab-Topology-Builder/LTB-K8s-Backend/docs/architecture/k8s-ltb-architecture.md

 ## Frontend

-The frontend can be implemented in any language and framework, it just needs to be able to communicate via a HTTP API with the LTB API.
+The frontend can be implemented in any language and framework, it just needs to be able to communicate via an HTTP API with the LTB API.
 The frontend is responsible for the following tasks:

 - Providing a web UI for the user to interact with the labs.